michellehudson/datamanagement/research_data_management_101/2016_fall/outline/101_outline.md

 ### Folder structure

 * Use a hierarchical structure.
-* Keep original data and working file separate.
+* Keep original data and working files separate.
 * Keep a readme.txt.
 * Keep any geospatial data together in its folders.